 4 | A Meal Plan Must Include A Plan For Every Meal

 In my view, meal plans are mainly for dinner, but that’s just my opinion.
 My lunch breaks are short and I use them for much more than eating, so a packed lunch that is small, portable and can be eaten quickly works for me.
 There’s no reason why you can’t do the same.
-Go ahead and plan dinners or plan every meal including snacks.
+Go ahead and plan dinners only or plan every meal including snacks.
 Another approach would be to plan weekday meals and leave the weekends free for other options; meals out, dinner parties, leftovers and freezer food.

 5 | Meal Planning Means You Must Follow A Strict Eating Style